Opportunities

 Please send an email to Meredith Townsend (met423 - at - lehigh.edu) with the following information:

-Introduce yourself and your background, and why you’re interested in working on this project.
-Please make sure to highlight any skills that you have that are relevant to the project.
+Introduce yourself and your background, and why you’re interested in working on magmatic processes.
+Please make sure to highlight any skills that you have that are relevant to the group.

 Include a copy of your CV/Resume and any other material that you think may be helpful for me to look at (e.g., copies of past conference abstracts you’ve submitted, senior or MS theses, transcripts, etc).

-If you want to learn more about the Department of Earth and Environmental Sciences at Lehigh and get an application fee waiver, please attend our virtual graduate recruitment fair from 2:00-3:30 pm EST on October 25.
+If you want to learn more about the Department of Earth and Environmental Sciences at Lehigh and how to get an application fee waiver, please attend our virtual graduate recruitment fair from 2:00-3:30 pm EST on October 29.
 More details and a Zoom link for this event will be circulated soon.
 In the meantime, more information about the department can be found here.

 Finally, instructions for applying to Lehigh University’s graduate degree program can be found here.